DheepthaRai/Rock-Paper-Scissors/README.md

-A game of Rock-Paper-Scissors against the computer, which uses random number generation to choose its game, in python.
+A game of Rock-Paper-Scissors against the computer, which uses random number generation to choose its game, in java and python.